Raphael Maitimo: Early career

 Although having professional sporting commitments Maitimo also finished his bachelor's degree in Economics of Commerce with Sports Marketing & Management as his minor.
 Maitimo followed a special program for professional athletes, at the Rotterdam University of Applied Sciences, to complete his Bachelor of Economics.

 FC Dordrecht

 In January 2005, he made his debut at a senior level with club FC Dordrecht in the Eerste Divisie which is the second-highest division of football in the Netherlands.
-Played for one season for club fc dordrecht maitimo played 19 matches and scored 2 goals.

 Beijing BIT

 In January 2011, Maitimo continued his professional senior career in the China League One with club Beijing BIT for two seasons.
 Maitimo played as a holding midfielder and scored 6 goals.

 Bali Devata → vv Capelle

 He made his next move to Indonesia.
 In 2011 Maitimo signed with Liga Primer Indonesia club Bali Devata and scored 3 goals.
-Unfortunately the league stopped after 6 Months, because of domestic politic problems.
+Unfortunately, the league stopped after 6 Months, because of domestic political problems.
 In 2012 Maitimo played for vv Capelle in Topklasse to stay fit and after 1 Month he returned back to Indonesia.